klowdee/aws-raw-notes/architecting-accelerator-raw-notes.md

 Recap Day 1:

 S3 objects are stored in buckets.
 It’s private by default.
 Need to make config changes to make it public.
-S3 - multiple classes to store data in (standard, one zone, standard IA, glacier, etc).
+S3 - multiple classes to store data in (standard, one zone, standard IA, glacier, etc.).
 Can store unlimited amount of data (max file size is 5TB)
 Intelligent tiering - moving based on ML patterns
 Compute: EC2 (instances - don’t call them VM on AWS).
 Choose AMI, choose instance type (from family - choose CPU/RAM), networking, storage (EBS).
 EBS charges you cased on the amount of storage you consume.
 Security Groups - mechanism/firewall that controls what kind of traffic can come into and out of EC2 instances.
 DBs: NoSQL and SQL (non-relational / relational).
-RDS is managed solution for relational dbs.
+RDS is managed solution for relational databases.
 Can save a lot of time with RDS since you don’t have to manage much.

 ## Networking Part 1